Ahmad-alsanie/design-patterns/src/main/java/com/sanie/creational/builder/BUILDER.md

 This pattern is particularly useful when an object needs to be created with many possible configurations and parameters, some of which may be optional.

 ### Components
-- Builder: an interface that defines all the steps to build a part of the object.
+- Builder: defines the methods to build the parts of the complex object
-- Concrete Builder: implements the Builder interface and provides an implementation for the steps defined in the `Builder`.
-Each concrete `Builder` corresponds to a different representation of the product.
+- Concrete Builder: provides specific implementations for the steps defined by the Builder
 - Director: the class is responsible for managing the construction process.
 It accepts a `Builder` object and executes the building steps to construct the object.
-- Product: the object that is being built.

 ### Scenario
 Imagine you are developing a `RESTful` service for a social media platform.